dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 ## Cleaning up
 When you're done with an OpenGL resource, you should delete it, to free GPU memory.
 For this though, it's not needed.
 The driver will automatically clean all created resources when your application closes.
 In fact, it's recommended that you *don't* manually delete resources when the application closes.
 The driver can free these objects a lot faster than manually removing them.
 If you have a lot of objects, manually deleting can cause the application to hang while the driver tries to free everything.

-You must remember to remove unused objects while your application is running, however, as forgetting to do so will use more and more of the GPU's memory, potentially causing it to run out of memory.
+You **MUST** remember to remove unused objects while your application is running, however, as forgetting to do so will use more and more of the GPU's memory, potentially causing it to run out of memory.
 OpenGL isn't garbage collected!
-It requires manual memory management, a bit like C.
+It requires manual memory management, a lot like C.

 ## Wrapping up
 That was a lot to digest!
 You've hopefully learned a lot along the way though, and if there's bits you still don't understand, just go back and re-read the sections again to hopefully improve your understanding.
 Don't worry about it too much though, the learning curve is steep, and once you do understand it, you'll be writing graphics programs in no time!